AdobeDocs/experience-cloud.en/help/website-implementation/target.md

 # Add Adobe Target

-In this lesson, we will implement the [Adobe Target extension](https://docs.adobelaunch.com/extension-reference/web/adobe-target-extension) with a global request and custom parameters.
+In this lesson, we will implement the [Adobe Target extension](https://docs.adobelaunch.com/extension-reference/web/adobe-target-extension) with a page load request and custom parameters.

 [Adobe Target](https://docs.adobe.com/content/help/en/target/using/target-home.html) is the Adobe Marketing Cloud solution that provides everything you need to tailor and personalize your customers' experience, so you can maximize revenue on your web and mobile sites, apps, social media, and other digital channels.